Aladdin Price Tops $0.0002 on Top Exchanges (ADN)

-Aladdin (CURRENCY:ADN) traded 5.3% higher against the U.S. dollar during the 24-hour period ending at 16:00 PM ET on January 26th.
-During the last seven days, Aladdin has traded 6.7% lower against the U.S. dollar.
-Aladdin has a total market cap of $6.55 million and $5.51 million worth of Aladdin was traded on exchanges in the last 24 hours.
-One Aladdin token can now be bought for approximately $0.0002 or 0.00000002 BTC on exchanges including BITKER, CoinBene, BitForex and TOPBTC.
+Aladdin (CURRENCY:ADN) traded 3.7% higher against the U.S. dollar during the 24-hour period ending at 19:00 PM ET on January 30th.
+In the last seven days, Aladdin has traded up 10.4% against the U.S. dollar.
+One Aladdin token can now be bought for approximately $0.0002 or 0.00000002 BTC on major cryptocurrency exchanges including CoinBene, BITKER, BitForex and TOPBTC.
+Aladdin has a market cap of $6.51 million and approximately $7.77 million worth of Aladdin was traded on exchanges in the last day.

 Aladdin Token Profile

-ADN is a proof-of-work (PoW) token that uses the ScryptOG hashing algorithm.
+Aladdin is a proof-of-work (PoW) token that uses the ScryptOG hashing algorithm.
 It was first traded on July 17th, 2015.
-Aladdin’s total supply is 100,000,000,000 tokens and its circulating supply is 33,264,404,484 tokens.
+Aladdin’s total supply is 100,000,000,000 tokens and its circulating supply is 33,339,422,747 tokens.
+The official message board for Aladdin is medium.com/@adncoinofficial.
 The official website for Aladdin is adncoin.com.
-The official message board for Aladdin is medium.com/@adncoinofficial.
 Aladdin’s official Twitter account is @

 and its Facebook page is accessible here.